swachter/scala-ts/scala-ts/readme.md

 | `js.UndefOr[X]` | `p?: X` or `X `<code>&#124;</code>` undefined` depending on position |
 | `js.Array[X]` | `X[]` |

-Scala types that are referenced in exported definitions (e.g. methods) but are not exported themselves are called _opaque_ types.
+Scala types that are referenced in exported definitions (i.e. vals, vars, or methods) but are not exported themselves are called _opaque_ types.
 In order to keep type safety, for each opaque type a corresponding marker interface is exported.
 Each marker interface contains a property with a name that is equal to the fully qualified type name and the value `never`.
 This simulates some kind of _nominal_ typing for these types instead of _structural_ typing.
 In order to avoid name clashes, interfaces of opaque types are included in namespaces that match their package structure.
 Example:

 | Referenced Type | TypeScript Declaration |
 | --- | --- |
 | `scala.Option[X]` | `namespace scala { interface Option<X> { 'scala.Option': never } }`

 ### Translation rules